dane206/terra-tracking/00-spec/01-invariants.md

 All raw events form an **append-only ledger**.

 ### Rules

 Raw events:

-- Are captured exactly as emitted
+* Are captured exactly as emitted
-- Are stored permanently
+* Are stored permanently
-- Are never renamed
+* Are never renamed
-- Are never suppressed
+* Are never suppressed
-- Are never retroactively modified
+* Are never retroactively modified

 ### Prohibited Actions

-- Dropping events due to “duplicates”
+* Dropping events due to “duplicates”
-- Renaming raw `event_name`
+* Renaming raw event names
-- Normalizing raw payloads at ingestion
+* Normalizing payloads at ingestion
-- Mutating historical rows
+* Mutating historical rows

-Derived logic happens **downstream only**.
+All derivation happens **downstream only**.

 ---